TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ## UIBUILDER v7 planned breaking changes

-* Minimum node.js v18
+* **Minimum node.js v18**

-* Minimum node-red v4
-* Remove uibuilderfe library (and tidy gulp and source)
-* Removal of uib-list node
-* Remove Pollyfills from uibuilder editor code
-* Consider removing the css auto-load in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).
+* **Remove uibuilderfe library** (and tidy gulp and source) - if you are still using this, please to try to move to the module based library as it is far more feature rich and has many bugs removed.

+* **Removal of `uib-list` node** - The `uib-element` node does everything that it did and more.

-* Switch to default of case sensitive URL's for ExpressJS.
+* **Switch to default of case sensitive URL's for ExpressJS**.
 Socket.IO is already case sensitive but ExpressJS is not.
-This can cause issues as shown in [Ref](https://discourse.nodered.org/t/uibuilder-and-url-case-sensitivity/81019/6)
+This can cause issues as shown in [Ref](https://discourse.nodered.org/t/uibuilder-and-url-case-sensitivity/81019/6).
-* Add URL case sensitivity flag - currently ExpressJS and Socket.IO handle URL case sensitivity differently.

-  In rare cases, this can cause an error.
-Will make both case sensitive in line with W3C recommendations (will be optional until next major release).

-  Add case sensitivity flag to uibuilder node and allow setting of ExpressJS flags on routers. [ref 1](https://stackoverflow.com/questions/21216523/nodejs-express-case-sensitive-urls), [Ref 2](http://expressjs.com/en/api.html).
+  Will make both case sensitive in line with W3C recommendations.
+Will also add a case sensitivity flag to uibuilder node and allow setting of ExpressJS flags on routers.
+[Ref 1](https://stackoverflow.com/questions/21216523/nodejs-express-case-sensitive-urls), [Ref 2](http://expressjs.com/en/api.html).
 Also document in  uibuilder settings.
 [Ref 3](https://discourse.nodered.org/t/uibuilder-and-url-case-sensitivity/81019/6).

-* Restrict `onChange` to only watch watched variables? (checking to make sure it doesn't start with `_` or `#`).
-* Move socket.io-client from dependencies to dev-dependencies - ensure removed from runtime code.
+* **Move socket.io-client from dependencies to dev-dependencies** - ensure removed from runtime code.

+  If using the module based client library, you should not be loading the Socket.IO client yourself anyway since it is already built into the client library.

+* In the client library, will consider **restricting `onChange` to only watch watched variables**.

+  Will also add checks to make sure the variable doesn't start with `_` or `#`.

+* Remove Pollyfills from uibuilder editor code - shouldn't impact anyone using a browser from the last 5 years or so.

+* Will consider removing the *css auto-load* in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).

+  This automatically loads the `uib-brand.css` if no css is provided at all.
+Since all of the standard templates include some CSS and have for a long time, this should not impact anyone.

-* Remove `serve-index` dependency if the `uib-file-*` nodes have been delivered.
+* Will remove `serve-index` dependency if the `uib-file-*` nodes have been delivered.

+  I'm really not sure anyone uses this in any case and the new nodes will provide a richer and more controllable experience.

 ## Ideas for releases further out